soruma/create-amazon-connect-resource/packages/amazon-connect-content/README.md

 This project uses the CDK Toolkit to synthesize and deploy a CloudFormation stack that:

-- Configures business hours for your Amazon Connect instance
+- Configures hours of operation for your Amazon Connect instance
 - Optionally creates sample agent hierarchy groups

 ## Prerequisites